Oluwasetemi/school_of_engineering_v4/slides.md

 # GitHub

-- GitHub is a web-based platform that hosts Git repositories and provides collaboration tools for developers.
+- {GitHub} is a web-based platform that hosts Git repositories and provides collaboration tools for developers.
 It allows you to store, manage, and share your code with others.

-- GitHub provides features such as pull requests, issues, and project boards to help you collaborate with your team and manage your projects more effectively.
+- {GitHub} provides features such as pull requests, issues, and project boards to help you collaborate with your team and manage your projects more effectively.

-- You can use GitHub to host your code, track changes, and work on projects with other developers.
+- You can use {GitHub} to host your code, track changes, and work on projects with other developers.
 It's a powerful tool for version control and project management.

 ## Creating a Repository

-- Either push an existing local repository to GitHub or create a new repository on GitHub and clone it to your local machine.
+- Either push an existing local repository to GitHub or create a new repository on {GitHub} and clone it to your local machine.

 ```shell
 git clone <repository-url>